-1.5.1 The Police and Crime Commissioner and Chief Constable will review the framework on an annual basis and ensure compliance.
+- 1.5.1 The Police and Crime Commissioner and Chief Constable will review the framework on an annual basis and ensure compliance. - 1.5.2 The Police and Crime Commissioner will ensure compliance with this Corporate Governance Framework, holding the Chief Constable to account for the operational effectiveness and efficiency of the Force.